aaronpowell/aaronpowell.github.io/src/documents/posts/2012-09-21-a-simple-git-server-on-windows.html.md

 I downloaded GitLab, booted Hyper-V, attached the ISO and kicked off the installer.
 After being prompted for some credentials to log in and having to use the **Legacy Network Adapter** in Hyper-V (apparently Turnkey supports the standard one but 5 minutes of configuring modules didn't work for me so I went 'meh, legacy it is' :P) my git server was up and running!

+_For the record my VM specs are a 5GB hard drive and it has 512mb RAM dedicated to it.
+I was tempted to drop it down to 256mb as it really just idles mostly but I've got RAM to spare._

 Next step was to log into the web portal, setup a git project on the server and add my public key and _it just worked_.
 Seriously, I was **shocked** that it was that simple!

 I even managed to get the other developer (who prefers GUI tools over command line, weirdo!) setup to use [GitHub for Windows][15] against my GitLab server.